apache/flink/docs/apis/streaming_guide.md

 ### Aggregations

-The Flink Streaming API supports different types of pre-defined aggregations of `DataStreams`.
-A common property of these operators, is that they produce the stream of intermediate aggregate values (just like reduce on streams).
+The Flink Streaming API supports different types of pre-defined aggregations of `GroupedDataStream`s and `WindowedDataStream`s.
+A common property of these operators, is that they produce the stream of intermediate aggregate values.

 Types of aggregations: `sum(field)`, `min(field)`, `max(field)`, `minBy(field, first)`, `maxBy(field, first)`.